jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - This phase includes integration testing of the components in the system, as well as testing integration with external systems as part of the development process

 - 3.10.6 Verification and validation
-  - The system is undergoes system testing, including verification and validation of functionality and components, preparing for go-live
+  - The system undergoes system testing, including verification and validation of functionality and components, preparing for go-live

 - 3.10.7 Transition/deployment
   - Once the system has passed unit and system testing, the system is deployed for in-production use; this phase includes migration of dev to prod environments, and may also include migration from legacy to the new system